WQOM: History

 The station's second logo as WBIX, used from 2003 until 2010.

 In 2001, Langer leased the station to asset manager Brad Bleidt, who changed the calls to WBIX and implemented a business talk format.
 Bleidt bought the station outright in 2003 for $13.8 million and poured most of his efforts into making WBIX a 24-hour operation once again.
 In 2004, WBIX began nighttime operations from its old site in Ashland, operating at 2,500 watts.

 However, soon after a party celebrating the launch of nighttime operations, Bleidt sent a taped confession to the Securities and Exchange Commission admitting that he had turned his asset management firm into a massive Ponzi scheme.
 He admitted to bilking his clients out of "tens of millions of dollars" since 1984.
 He also admitted to using part of the stolen money to buy WBIX.
 The scam would have lasted longer had a Greek Orthodox church not asked for the $1.5 million it had invested with him.
 Bleidt ultimately pleaded guilty to mail fraud and money laundering and was sentenced to 11 years in prison.

 Bleidt had planned to sell the station to real estate investor Chris Egan in 2004.
 However, after Bleidt's confession and arrest, all of his assets, including WBIX, were placed into receivership.
 The receiver asked Langer to take over day-to-day operations again.
-Langer bought the station outright in 2006.
+Langer reacquired the station outright in 2006.

-Holy Family Communications announced its acquisition of the station on July 12, 2010, with plans to implement Catholic programming.
+Holy Family Communications announced its acquisition of WBIX on July 12, 2010, with plans to implement Catholic radio programming.
 After the sale's completion on September 15, 2010, WBIX went silent.
 The call letters were changed to WQOM on September 20; on November 1, it went on air shortly before 8:00 a.m. with inspirational music followed by a Mass conducted by Cardinal Sean O'Malley.
 He welcomed the new station to the air.
 (The station briefly tested on September 16, with programming including a recitation of the Rosary and Catholic talk shows.)
 Holy Family did not acquire the lease of the Framingham transmitter and studios from Alex Langer, who continued to operate WSRO (the former WRPT and WJLT) from that location; as a result, the station began broadcasting full-time from Ashland for the first time in 15 years and increased its daytime power to 50,000 watts.